 Single vs. multiple vehicle crashes: Motorcycle fatalities on the road don’t always require other vehicles involved.
 For every 5 fatalities on a motorcycle, 2 only involved the motorcyclist.
 They are listed as single-vehicle accidents.
 There are many factors that can contribute to a single-vehicle accident on a motorcycle, but the main contributor is always the motorcyclist.
 Out of those 5 fatalities, the other 3 involve one or more other vehicles.
 They don’t have to be in motion to be involved, but most likely it’s another vehicle being driven on the road.
 These accidents can again have similar causes, but other contributions can be offered when other vehicles share the roadway.
 The one main factor, in either case, is the rider themselves.
 Their actions while riding have the best chance to keep them out of an accident, whether they are sharing the roadway with other vehicles or riding alone.

 Engine size: Engine size is a tricky subject because it doesn’t always equate well to the risk of an accident or fatality while riding.
 Engine size is broken down into three categories: 1,000cc and under, 1,001 – 1,400cc, and 1,400cc and over.
 What you typically see is newer riders generally buy motorcycles in the 1,000cc or less category.
 They are fresh from a training class with a minimal amount of experience and have a high risk of an accident.
 Over the last 20 years, the 1,400cc and over category has trended higher and higher year after year.
 There aren’t many motorcycles that fit into this category, and those that do are most likely a touring motorcycle that sees a lot of seat time over the course of a year.
-More time on the road would offer more chance for an accident to occur, which makes sense.
+More time on the road would offer more chances for an accident to occur, which makes sense.